balena-io/autohat/README.md

 * Create a `env.list` with all the environment variables needed to run the tests - Please check `env.list.example` for a sample environment file.

+    * **WARNING!** The application name given needs to be unique as the test suite will delete and recreate any existing application and key of the same name in the settings.

 * Load the KVM module

 * Execute the following to run an example test against the resin-qemux86 or resin-qemux86-64 image you just downloaded.